2escustomservices/xcode-projects/README.md

-# These are jailbreak and other Xcode projects that do work
+# These are Xcode projects that do work
+I'll be adding more soon
 Go to releases 👇🏽